wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The dirty block will be delivered to the requesting cache via `GetXResp`, and the handler will see transient state `IS`.

+The relevant logic of `handleGetXResp()` is no different from those in `handleGetSResp()`.
+In the switch statement, transient state `IS` is handled by transiting to either `M`, if the response data is dirty as indicated by the lower level, or to `E` or `S`, depending on whether `E` state is enabled for the protocol.

 ##### handleGetS(), Eviction Path, Part I